EseCoder/auctionly/README.md

-# auctionly
+# Auctionly
-A standalone Android auction system
+A standalone Android auction system with various Android technologies.